zed-industries/zed/docs/src/assistant-panel.md

 ## Using Claude 3.5 Sonnet

-You can use Claude with the Zed assistant, [As it is now supported](https://github.com/zed-industries/zed/issues/8914) by Adding the following settings
+You can use Claude with the Zed assistant by adding the following settings:

 ```json
 "assistant": {